 Common Name: Cardinal Flower

-Description: Stunning Texas native, perennial that grows 3-6′ tall x 2′ wide with very showy bright red tubular flowers blooming summer into frost.
-Hummers depend on this plant for its abundance of nectar.
-Is beautiful as a woodland perennial with part sun all day or morning sun/afternoon shade.
+Description: Stunning Florida native perennial that grows 2-5′ tall x 2′ wide with very showy scarlet tubular flowers blooming late summer into frost.
+Hummers depend on this plant for its abundance of nectar, along with butterflies and bees.
+Is beautiful as a woodland plant with part sun all day or morning sun/afternoon shade.
+But it will also grow in a more sunny spot as long as it isn’t a very dry area.
 Got a moist area in your garden or a rain garden?
-Cardinal flower will do perfect in either of those situations.
+Cardinal flower will do perfect in either of those situations because it occurs naturally in floodplain forests, riverine swamps, spring runs and along river and stream edges.
 I wouldn’t call it drought tolerant, but it can definitely take our heat and humidity with no problem.
-Also attracts butterflies and other pollinators.
 An easy way to propagate this is to bend a stem down into the soil and put a rock over it to hold it down.
 It’ll root from that stem to give you new plants!
 It also reseeds itself nicely to give you new plants.

 In Florida, it is a threatened species, so don’t mess with it when you see it growing in the wild.
 It is found primarily in north Florida, but is native to 42 counties in Florida from the panhandle to central Florida.

 Cardinal Flower’s brilliant red blooms are are tubular and two-lipped, with wide-spreading petals that appear lobed, but are actually fused.
 They are born in terminal spikes and bloom from bottom to top.
 The plant generally dies back to a basal rosette in winter.
 Leaves are deep green (sometimes with a reddish tinge) and elliptic to lanceolate.
 They have serrated margins and are alternately arranged.
 Stems are pubescent.
 The plant exudes a milky sap when broken.
 Seeds are born in small capsules.